 Next follow these steps: evenly distribute ketchup, then diced cooked bacon (6 strips), then top with cheddar cheese.

 Then roll, place in pan, bake for 30-40 minutes and done.
+Below is a link to a video on how to roll the meatloaf.

 I wanted to make something with puff pastry, this was my first time making beef wellington and I am a little excited.
 I decided to make them individual, perfect for the family.
 I used a beef tenderloin, 2 pounds and cut it into 4 sections (about an inch sections).